DrPaulBrewer/gridvoting/README.md

 system for conducting arbitrary voting simulations.
 While some manual tests have been done, there are currently no automated tests.

+## use of Google Colab

+We used [Google Colab](https://colab.google), a cloud-based service for running Python analysis notebooks on Google's servers and GPUs, for conducting most of the research reported in the publication above.
+When using Google Colab, the local computer does NOT need to have a GPU.

+The software has also been tested (without Colab) on a local computer with a Nvidia gaming GPU, and remote computers with industrial Nvidia A100 GPUs.

 ## requirements

-The software requires a GPU for math acceleration.
-This can be a local GPU, or a cloud GPU.

-[Google Colab](https://colab.google) is a cloud-based service for running Python analysis notebooks on Google's servers and GPUs.

 * NVIDIA GPU with minimum of 16GB GPU memory to duplicate simulations reported in the above paper
 * Python 3
 * **all** of these Python 3 scientific computing modules (all except cupy are pre-installed on Google Colab, and [cupy can be installed from these instructions](https://docs.cupy.dev/en/stable/install.html)):